-Detailed information can be found in the

-"Interests, deductions and allowances" chapter.
+Detailed information can be found in the "Interests, deductions and allowances" chapter.

 - 5. Deposit insurance is free for depositors. - 6.
 In case a payment is made under the deposit insurance scheme, there is no deductible.
-This means that unless the amount of the deposit and the interest accrued thereon does not exceed the maximum amount of compensation, the depositor is normally eligible for the entire amount of the deposit. - 7.
+This means that unless the amount of the deposit and the interest accrued thereon does not exceed the maximum amount (limit) of compensation, the depositor is normally eligible for the entire amount of the deposit. - 7.
 If the operating licence of a credit institution is revoked by the Supervisory Authority or the court orders the liquidation of a credit institution, the payment of compensation will start automatically, i.e. depositors do not have to claim it.
 The precondition for payment is that the register of the credit institution must correctly include those details of the depositor which are necessary for making the payment. - 8.
-The payment of compensation will start on the day following the date on which the resolution of the Supervisory Authority on the revocation of the credit institution's operating licence is delivered, or on which the liquidation of the credit institution is published.
+The compensation procedure will start on the day following the date on which the resolution of the Supervisory Authority on the revocation of the credit institution's operating licence is delivered, or on which the liquidation of the credit institution is published.
+The timing of the compensation procedure can be seen in the infographic on page 2. - 9.
+The depositor or any heir (s) have the opportunity to receive the compensation amount for 5 years after the expiry of the indemnification period, compensation cannot be claimed afterwards from the NDIF.